Recrea-t/campinglamola/src/pages/index.en.md

 ---
 templateKey: index-page
 summary: >-
-  In the unbeatable natural environment of the Aigüestortes and Lake Sant Maurici National Park, north of the Pallars Sobirà, the ideal place to relax and enjoy a favourite scenery and every kind of activity and excursions that are typical for a mountain region, camping site la Mola, a family campsite, offers spacious, green and shady pitches, gaials (comfortable and spacious family apartments) and bungalows, all equipped for 4 or 6 persons.
+  In the unbeatable natural environment of the Aigüestortes and lake Sant Maurici National Park, in the north of Pallars Sobirà, Camping la Mola, a small family campsite, offers spacious green and shady pitches, spacious and comfortable bungalow, and cozy gaials (small family accommodation), a perfect place to enjoy your vacations in the Lleida Pyrenees.

-  Recommended to anyone who loves nature, sport and silence.
+  Recommended to anyone who loves nature, sports and tranquility.

-  Our faithful and regular customers recommend us.
+  Always working to improve.
+Our customers repeat and recommend us.
 servicesSummary: Always working to improve.
 Our customers repeat and recommend us
 environmentSummary: Recommended to anyone who loves nature, sport and silence
 title: Campsite Campground in Espot Aiguestortes charme camping Leridan Pyrenees